 About Me & This Site

-Welcome to the all about me page!
-Without further ado, here’s a nice little segue into my life and why this site is taking up valuable Internet space.
+Without further ado, here’s a nice little segue into my life and why this site has been taking up valuable Internet space since 1996.

 If you’re bored with reading my rants, poke around the other sections a little bit!
-I’ve made a lot of changes and you might enjoy the Photo Gallery.
+There is a metric ton of random material on here, and you might enjoy the Photo Gallery as well.

 Who?: Daryl (hence this site’s clever domain name!)

-What?: An M.B.A. in International Competitive Strategy and a B.A. in Economics
+What?: An M.B.A. in Competitive & Organizational Strategy, International Management, and Business Environment & Public Policy, and a B.A. in Economics

 Where?: Born and raised in the Boston area, hence the undying allegiance to the Red Sox when it’s warm and the N.E.
 Patriots when it’s cold.
-Currently live and work about 400 miles west of there in Rochester, NY
+I’ve lived and worked in Rochester, NY, Tokyo, Japan, and Dallas/Fort Worth, TX, and now I am back in Boston.

-Why?: Join me on LinkedIn to find out more
+Why?: Join me on LinkedIn or Twitter to find out more

 History of This Site